jisellejones/Predict_Wildfire_Spread/README.md

 - Merging weather data - downloaded data by county (37 total) for the state of Oregon which resulted in over 1 million rows of data.
 Initially tried to merge via PGAdmin.
 Due to varying column inclusion by county, the schema would have been 40+ columns wide.
 Due to the data width, the team pivoted to using pandas to merge the data which was more efficient.
 - Determination of useful variables - Currently working on the proper threshold level to determine whether to keep certain columns based upon % of NaN.

-## Predict Wildfire Spread  - Results
-- Preliminary findings 11.06.2021
-    - Feature Importance from Random Classifier 11.06.2021
-        - Longitude/Latitude/fire_year - shows the greatest weight on fire size (0.017 - 0.36)
-    - General Cause of Fire
-        - Equipment use shows the greatest weight for cause of wildfire (0.009)
-            - Considering binning "general cause" of fire into two categories: human causes and natural causes
-    - Fuel Model (A - X)
-        - "Annual Grasses" (A) show the greatest weight on fire size (0.009)
-        - "Dense Chaparral" (B) show the least weight on fire size (0.001)

 ## Analysis
 ## (Additional Diagrams, Resources, etc)
 ## Summary